kchen52/ServerYATA-Deprecated-/README.md

 # ServerYATA

+No longer in use.
+See https://github.com/kchen52/ServerYATA for updated version.
 Server side of YATA app

-Undergoing a rewrite.
-Will be updated ASAP.